FuzzyBunnys/FusorResearchReading/index.md

 **Books**
 - [Life at the Center of the Energy Crisis](https://amzn.to/3hsr5es) - Dr. George H. Miley -
 - [Inertial Electrostatic Confinement Fusion](https://amzn.to/3tWZZPz) - Dr. George H. Miley and Dr. S. Krupakar Murali -
-- [Einstein's Clocks, Poincare's Maps](https://amzn.to/3fpc0HU) - Peter Galison - This book is written in the most infuriating manner, but it is filled with the most wonderful information.
+- [Einstein's Clocks, Poincare's Maps](https://amzn.to/3fpc0HU) - Peter Galison - I found this book difficult to read, but it is filled with the most wonderful information.
 Why did Einstein use a train for his gedankenexperiment?
 Maybe it was because he was a patent clerk reviewing patent applications for clocks to synchronize train schedules across Switzerland.
 Deeply important to read to understand how theory is subordinate to the real engineering problems of the physical world.

 **Papers**
 - [The Vibrational Properties of an Electron Gas](http://stacks.iop.org/0038-5670/10/i=6/a=R01?key=crossref.aacb255e7c1db57247094a75ece8ff6d) - Dr. Anatoly Vlasov -